force10269/DyneinProtein/README.md

 - ImageJ (or Fiji)
 - Python installed on your computer
 - Upgrade Python package manager to the latest version:
-    - python3 -m pip install --upgrade pip
+    - python -m pip install --upgrade pip
 - To have installed a few python libraries:
-    - `pip install opencv-python`
-    - `pip install tkinter`
-    - `pip install pillow`
-    - `pip install python-dotenv`
-    - `pip install ast`
-    - `pip install numpy`
-    - `pip install csv`
-    - `pip install multiprocessing`
+    - `pip install -r requirements.txt`
-    - Any other libraries that you need to install that are included as import statements at the top of either `setup.py` or `macro.py`, you should run a `pip install <library-name>` command

 Here is the order of operations for running these scripts: